 - ERP (Enterprise Resource Planning) ecosystem;

 - Data management (backup, transfer, etc);

 - standard OS maintenance tasks and activities;

 Considering everything discussed above, the process of cloud migration is not as easy as it might seem at first glance.
-The presented migration models keep the enterprise infrastructure unchanged, while the cloud platform provides many opportunities for its evolution.
+The presented models keep the enterprise infrastructure unchanged, while the cloud platform provides many opportunities for its evolution.
 The full cloud potential of your enterprise can only be achieved by a specialist.
-Azoft will help you migrate to the cloud, taking into account the specificities of your architecture and the features you are interested in.
+Azoft will help you migrate, taking into account the specificities of your architecture and the features you are interested in.

 Are you considering moving to the cloud?
 Please, reach out to us: we would love to help.